padogrid/bundle-none-tutorial-padogrid/README.md

 ## 3. Switch RWE

 To use the RWE you just created, we need to switch into that RWE.
 By switching, we are changing the current context.
-We can change context of RWE, workspace, cluster, group, and pod.
+We can change the context of RWE, workspace, cluster, group, and pod.
 Once in the switched context, then you are in that context until you switch into another context.
 You can check yor current context by executing `pwd_*` commands.

 ```bash
 # Check current context (this outputs myrwe)